xMedox/NeonEngine/README.md

 **Rendering:**
 - The bloom effect is now resolution independent
 - Removed the unneeded vertices of the skybox
-- The Engine now uses PBR lighting
+- The Engine now uses physically based rendering
 - Added the changeRenderBufferSize method and bindAsRenderTarget method that takes in a mip level to the CubeMap class

 **Physics:**